huangsam/namigo/README.md

 namigo search email 'hello'
 ```

-Here is a screencast to see them in action:
+Here is a screencast to see the CLI in action:

 [![asciicast](./images/screencast.svg)](https://asciinema.org/a/gL5bDUpU0KTM04p2LJI6m3n0m)